Episcopal Diocese of New York

 The Episcopal Diocese of New York is a diocese of the Episcopal Church in the United States of America, encompassing three New York City boroughs and seven New York state counties.
 Established in 1785, it is one of the Episcopal Church's original dioceses.
 The current diocesan bishop is the Rt.
-Rev. Andrew Dietsche, whose seat is at the Cathedral of Saint John the Divine.
+Rev. Matthew Heyd, whose seat is at the Cathedral of Saint John the Divine.

 Overview

 The Diocese of New York contains approximately 190 places of worship in the New York City boroughs of Manhattan, the Bronx and Staten Island and the New York state counties of Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester.
 Beyond New York City, the diocese is divided into two regions (Region II and the Mid-Hudson Region), which are made up of geographical deaneries, each of which is known as a "clericus".

 The diocese was established in 1785 after the Anglican Church was disestablished following the American Revolution, and is one of the nine original dioceses of the Episcopal Church.
 It is one of ten dioceses, plus the Convocation of Episcopal Churches in Europe, that make up Province 2.

 The diocese is led by the Rt.
-Rev. Andrew Dietsche, 16th Bishop of New York, who is assisted by the Rt.
-Rev. Allen K. Shin as bishop suffragan and the Rt.
-Rev. Mary Glasspool as assistant bishop.
-Dietsche is expected to retire in 2024 and will be succeeded as diocesan bishop by the Rev. Matthew Heyd, currently rector of the Church of the Heavenly Rest in New York City.
+Rev. Matthew Heyd, 17th Bishop of New York, who is assisted by the Rt.
+Rev. Allen K. Shin as bishop suffragan.
 The Bishop's seat is the Cathedral of St. John the Divine on Amsterdam Avenue in Manhattan, where the diocesan offices are also located.
 The national headquarters of the Episcopal Church are also located in the diocese, at 815 Second Avenue.

 The diocese has approximately 50,000 members and 500 canonically resident priests.